isographlabs/isograph/docs-website/docs/development-workflow.md

 - In all package.json files, bump the version number.
 Don't forget to bump the version number of imports.
 - `git add . && git commit -m 'v0.1.0' && git tag v0.1.0 && git push`
 - See [this commit releasing 0.2.0](https://github.com/isographlabs/isograph/commit/e36acab1a018e18bdae0558be08952693af3b6a8)

+## Workflow for using Isograph

+If you are using Isograph in a project, you may be interested in [this doc](../workflow).